 On any given day, visitors can enjoy and a full amusement park, an IMAX theater and a three-story children’s museum complete with a waterpark.
 The iconic Centennial Wheel offers up some fantastic views of the city front and waterway alike.
 The Pier is the take-off point for many local tours by bus, bike or helicopter.

 It even offers free concerts and firework displays on Wednesday and Sunday evenings and is one of the best places in the city to catch cultural events.

 Chicago is one of the few cities in America allows residents and visitors to enjoy its 35-acre zoo totally free of charge.

 The Lincoln Park Zoo at 2200 N Cannon Drive also features an on-site farm and boardwalk, not to mention a once in a lifetime opportunity to get close to over 250 fascinating species of animals.

 Now that you’ve got your budget-friendly itinerary all set, it’s time to finalize your Chicago accommodation.
-Blueground provides fully-furnished, completely equipped apartments in some of Chicago’s most sought-after neighborhoods.
-Book your Blueground home for one month, one year or even longer.
+Blueground provides fully-furnished, completely equipped apartments in the most sought-after neighborhoods.
+Book your move-in ready home for one month, one year or even longer.
 The flexible lease terms mean that you can experience various apartments all around the city during your stay.
 All you have to do is show up and start living, everything else is taken care of.